What to get the boss?

 One of the trickier decisions is whether to give gifts to bosses.
 There are often corporate policies, and co-workers could see giving an individual gift to a boss as brown-nosing.

 "You have to be really careful," Thomas says.
 She recommends the group gift where everybody pitches in $5 or $10.
-A group leader can be in charge of finding an item for about $350 that is not a burden for everyone, but it's important to not make the donation obligatory.
+A group leader can be in charge of finding an item that is not a burden for everyone, and it's important to not make the donation obligatory.

 "You have to be very mindful of this economy," Thomas says.
 "There are a lot of people struggling right now."

-Tadd Schwartz, who runs the public relations agency Schwartz Media Strategies in Miami, says he holds a get-together outside the office where the Secret Santa gifts are exchanged.
+Tadd Schwartz, founder of the public relations agency Schwartz Media Strategies in Miami, says he holds a get-together outside the office where the Secret Santa gifts are exchanged.
 It's always a morale booster, he says.

 "Our annual Secret Santa exercise encourages employees to step out of their comfort zone and into their co-workers' shoes," Schwartz says.
 "It's also a good way to keep personal costs down, since everyone is expected to buy only one gift within a reasonable price range."